dengwirda/jigsaw-geo-matlab/README.md

   <img src = "../master/jigsaw/img/JIGSAW-southern-ocean-voronoi.jpg">
 </p>

-`JIGSAW(GEO)` is a set of algorithms designed to generate unstructured grids for computational geophysics.
+`JIGSAW(GEO)` is a set of algorithms designed to generate unstructured grids for geoscientific modelling.
 Applications include: large-scale atmospheric simulation and numerical weather prediction, global and coastal ocean-modelling, and ice-sheet dynamics.

-`JIGSAW(GEO)` can be used to produce high-quality staggered Delaunay / Voronoi tessellations for unstructured finite-volume / element type models.
+`JIGSAW(GEO)` can be used to produce high-quality 'generalised' Delaunay / Voronoi tessellations for unstructured finite-volume / element type models.
 Grids can be generated in local two-dimensional domains, and over general spheroidal surfaces.
 Mesh resolution can be adapted to follow complex user-defined metrics, including: topographic contours, discrete solution profiles or coastal features.
 These features enable the generation of complex, multi-resolution climate process models, with simulation fidelity enhanced in regions of interest.

 `JIGSAW(GEO)` is a stand-alone mesh generator written in `c++`, based on the general-purpose meshing package <a href="https://github.com/dengwirda/jigsaw-matlab">`JIGSAW`</a>.
 This toolbox provides a <a href="http://www.mathworks.com">`MATLAB`</a> / <a href="https://www.gnu.org/software/octave">`OCTAVE`</a> based scripting interface, including `file I/O`, `mesh visualisation` and `post-processing` facilities.
 The underlying `JIGSAW` library is a collection of unstructured triangle- and tetrahedron-based meshing algorithms, designed to produce high quality Delaunay-based grids for computational simulation. `JIGSAW` includes both Delaunay-refinement based algorithms for the construction of new meshes, as well as optimisation driven methods for the improvement of existing grids.

-`JIGSAW(GEO)` is typically able to produce the very high-quality unstructured grids required by contemporary unstructued general circulation models (i.e. <a href="https://github.com/MPAS-Dev/MPAS-Release">`MPAS`</a>, <a href="https://research.csiro.au/cem/software/ems/hydro/unstructured-compas/">`COMPAS`</a>, <a href="http://fesom.de/">`FESOM`</a>, <a href="https://www.mpimet.mpg.de/en/science/models/icon-esm/">`ICON`</a>, etc), generating highly optimised, multi-resolution meshes that are `locally-orthogonal`, `mutually-centroidal` and `self-centred`.
+`JIGSAW(GEO)` is typically able to produce the very high-quality staggered unstructured grids required by contemporary unstructued general circulation models (i.e. <a href="https://github.com/MPAS-Dev/MPAS-Release">`MPAS`</a>, <a href="https://research.csiro.au/cem/software/ems/hydro/unstructured-compas/">`COMPAS`</a>, <a href="http://fesom.de/">`FESOM`</a>, <a href="https://www.mpimet.mpg.de/en/science/models/icon-esm/">`ICON`</a>, etc), generating highly optimised, multi-resolution meshes that are `locally-orthogonal`, `mutually-centroidal` and `self-centred`.

 `JIGSAW(GEO)` has been compiled and tested on various `64-bit` `Linux` , `Windows` and `Mac` based platforms.